| Roatan Resort

 Jacques Cousteau once said "The Red Sea is a corridor of marvels.
 The happiest hours of my diving experience have been spent there".
 That statement is as true today as it was when Jacques Cousteau explored here.
 Surrounded by desert, there is no runoff to cloud the crystal-clear waters.

-Join trip host Greg Hamman to travel by liveaboard and dive an exciting Egyptian Red Sea itinerary to the Brothers Islands, Daedalus and Elphinstone!
+All guests on our expeditions must be fully vaccinated against COVID-19, regardless of Egypt's current entry requirements.
+Join trip host Greg Hamman to travel by liveaboard and dive an exciting Northern Red Sea itinerary in the best time of year!

 Attention: This is an intermediate to advanced itinerary.
-We'll dive from two skiffs, requiring a backward roll to enter the water, sometimes with a negative entry.
-Red Sea Aggressor skiffs are equipped with a ladder for ease of re-entry.
+We'll dive from a live skiff, requiring a backward roll to enter the water, sometimes with a negative entry.
+Red Sea Aggressor II skiffs are equipped with a ladder for ease of re-entry.
 You should be comfortable with currents, descent and safety stop/ascent without a visual reference, buddy diving, and hopefully large sharks!

 Planned Itinerary highlights:

-**PLEASE NOTE** the itinerary is an example of the planned route, and the order and dive sites are not guaranteed.
-All dives sites are subject to weather conditions and the final route taken is at the absolute discretion of the captain and dive guides.
+Please note the itinerary is an example of the planned route, and the order and dive sites are not guaranteed.
+As an all-LGBTQ+ charter, your trip leader will work with the captain to plan a route that is more focused on reef than wrecks.
+This is an opportunity to dive the spectacular Northern Red Sea easily by liveaboard without the machismo.
+All dives sites are subject to weather conditions and the final route is at the absolute discretion of the captain and dive guides.

-Not included: airfare to Hurghada (see air info below), visa on arrival (currently US$25), Port Fee ($39), Egyptian Marine Park fees ($105), Friday night dinner in port, Nitrox ($100 for week), equipment rental if needed, beer and wine, crew gratuity, and trip insurance (required for this vacation).
+Not included: airfare to Hurghada (see air info below), any extra nights in Hurghada, visa on arrival (currently US$25), Port Fee ($39), Egyptian Marine Park fees ($105), Friday night dinner in port, Nitrox ($100 for week), equipment rental if needed, crew gratuity, and trip insurance (required for this vacation).

-North American divers can fly to Cairo (CAI) non-stop from JFK or to Hurghada or Cairo via connections in Europe.
-If you would like to arrive a day or two early we're happy to arrange a stay at a resort with diving.
+North American divers can fly to Cairo (CAI) non-stop from JFK on EgyptAir, or to Hurghada or Cairo via connections in Europe.
+Please plan to arrive at least one day early.
+You can relax overnight from travel at the Marriott Hurghada, or we're happy to arrange a stay at a resort with diving.

-You can depart from Hurghada after 3 pm on October 5, or If you plan to join our Nile Cruise and Land Tour, plan to depart Cairo on Sunday, October 13.
+You can depart from Hurghada around noon on October 15, which is 24 hours after our last scheduled dive.
+If you join our Nile Cruise and Land Tour, please plan to depart Cairo on Sunday, October 23.

-Due to Port Authority regulations, late arrivals cannot be boarded after our scheduled 6 am departure from Port Ghalib on Sunday, September 29.
+Due to Port Authority regulations, late arrivals cannot be boarded after our scheduled 6 am departure from Hurghada on Sunday, October 9.
 Please purchase travel insurance to cover you in case of delay or cancellation.